NagiosEnterprises/ncpa/BUILDING.rst

 * gevent-websocket (patched)

 There are more Python packages that need to be installed too but they are installed later on with a setup script that you can run.
+A full list of required packages is available in `ncpa/build/resources/requires.txt`.

 Configure the Build Environment
 -------------------------------